ClosureTree/with_advisory_lock/README.md

-**If you're building a [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application, this will be your most commonly used lock.**
+**If you're building a [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application, this will be2.4, 2.5 and  your most commonly used lock.**

 ### Table-level locks